 A woman must have money and a room of her own if she is to write fiction.

 In addition to writing, editing and teaching, Ana is active in the writing community.
-Currently she sits on the board of Sisters in Crime Northern California where she holds the position of Treasurer.
-She is the past Treasurer, Membership Chair and Program Chair of CWC Redwood Writers and is active in the newly formed CWC branch, Napa Valley Writers.
-Ana is the 2011 recipient of the Helene S. Barnhardt award for service to the writing community.
+Currently she sits on the board of Sisters in Crime Northern California.
+She is the former Treasurer of CWC branches, Redwood Writers and Napa Valley Writers, among other board positions.
+Ana was awarded the Helene S. Barnhardt award for service to the writing community.

-Ana holds a B.A. in English and Education and an M.A. in Linguistics: Curriculum, Teaching and Learning.
-She has attended the Tomales Bay Writers Conference and several Left Coast Crime conferences where she has moderated panels.
+She holds a B.A. in English and Education and an M.A. in Linguistics: Curriculum, Teaching and Learning.
+She has attended the Tomales Bay Writers Conference and several Left Coast Crime conferences where she has moderated and participated on panels.